23 March 2023

 Images and alternative text

-Unlike Large Print, e-text includes images as they can be described using alternative text.
+E-text also includes images and they are described using alternative text.
 Alternative text describes what someone who is blind or visually impaired cannot see.
 It is a written description of any non-text items on the page, read out loud by a screen reader.

 An open laptop on a desk.
 There is an orange and black image on the screen, above some text.
 There is an open notebook by the laptop.
 A person's arm is on the desk, with the hand hovering over the mouse pad of the laptop.